ArfyK/tournesol-recommendation/README.md

   - Investigate the presence of negative maximums;
   - Add a term about the number of channels in the objective function;
   - Add a term for the recency of videos in the objective function.
-  - Investigate the videos that are chosen too frequently.
   - Maybe change the way we introduce the randomness: we could count how many times each video is recommended and add a term in the scoring function that gives more chance to be selected to videos that have been selected less times